-Proof of service to the court can be useful if the employee tells you he or she will be at jury duty for the week if you suspect some untruthfulness.
-As an employer, you would want to know that your employee is honest and not doing other that what he is civically obligated to do.
+Proof of service to the court can be useful if an employee tells their employer that they will be on jury duty for the week if dishonesty is suspected.
+As an employer, you would want to know that your employees are honest and not doing other than what they are civically obligated to do.

 In many cases, jurors are asked to report for two or more days to serve.
-If that happens, he or she may obtain a juror history report by request to use for payroll needs.
-All jurors are in charge of asking for the pertinent documentation for the employer.
+If that happens, they may obtain a juror history report by request to use for payroll needs.
+All jurors are in charge of asking for the pertinent documentation for their employers.

 If you are not allowed by law to ask for proof from your employee and are concerned that he or she is being dishonest, you do have another option.
 You can hold a meeting with the employee once he or she returns to work.
 This planning discussion will go over your expectations of the employee, which includes all paid time off and time spent in the office.
 This can be very beneficial for your work relationship and hopefully prevent further dishonesty.

 - Do know what you will do once the employee is gone.
-This will help you plan for future employees that will eventually have to serve.
+This will help you plan for future employees who will eventually have to serve.
 It will ease the transition and not cause any interruptions.
-Have clear polices in place so that your employees are firmly aware of the rules.
+Have clear policies in place so that your employees are well aware of the rules.
 This will help them remain confident while they are away at jury duty.
 You should also include a section in the company handbook on jury duty and how it is handled.
 Include the responsibility of the employee pertaining to jury duty.
-Have your employees notify you once they receive the summons so that his or her position is covered while away.
-Also, be sure that you are clear that the employee who is appearing as a witness, defendant, or plaintiff is not covered under jury duty rules.
-In this case, he or she would have to use banked vacation time.
+Have your employees notify you once they receive the summons so that you can cover their position while they are away.
+Also, be sure that you are clear that an employee who is appearing as a witness, defendant, or plaintiff is not covered under jury duty rules.
+In this case, he or she would have to use earned vacation time.

 - Do know that you can also be summoned.
 If you are unable to leave work for any reason, you may be able to request an exemption.
 You will need to thoroughly read the letter that comes with your summons to see what you need to do.